EpiLink/EpiLink/docs/IRT.md

 The following commands are available:

 * `exit`: Exits IRT and terminates the program.
-* `load`: Load a different rulebook and use it instead of the current one.
+* `load:`: Load a different rulebook and use it instead of the current one.
 Use it like this `load:path/to/my/rulebook.rule.kts`
+* `validate:`: Test the e-mail validator defined in the rulebook against a specific e-mail address.
+Use it like this `validate:my.email@test.ie`

 ## Query